Strategies for Building Affiliation

 - The We Wish You Well routine: Song by Becky Bailey to the tune of Farmer in the Dell.
 “We wish you well, we wish you well.
 All through the day today, we wish you well” have children write or draw a note for each person who is absent and put it in their cubby.

 As children develop, their play naturally evolves.
-Take note of the level of play children independently engage in: solo, adult-child, parallel (side by side with peer), dyad (1:1 with peer), small-group, and large-group.
+Take note of the level of play children independently engage in (solo, adult-child, parallel -side by side with a peer or peers, small group, and large group).
 It is important to always invite children to join in group play but never force them to engage in a pay level that they are not yet ready for.
 You can support children’s development of friendship by engaging in the following:

 - Use trays and other visual barriers (craft trays, carpet squares, colorful tape, hula hoops) to designate personal space.